Melkutt/Transponder_Maker_for_Gpredict/README.md

 # A simple way to make transponder file to Gpredict

-I got tired of writing together transponders in notepad++ files and automating parts of it, so I created this program.
+I got tired of writing together transponders in notepad++ files and automating parts of it, so I created this program whit some help from AI.

 ## How it works
 Quite simple, you enter the data you have access to and then you press save .trsp file, and voila, you have a ready transponder file!